What Is Mean In Math And How Can You Calculate An Average? Explained For Teachers, Parents and Kids

 The pictures below show just that.

-Before getting students to carry out an algorithm, it would be better to demonstrate to them what is happening when they carry out this process.
+Before students carry out an algorithm, it would be better to demonstrate what is happening when carrying out this process.

-By finding the mean, we want to find the average points scored in a game across all teams.
-The way to do this would be to see if we can get all data points to the same height by manipulating the data (when doing this with a class, I would get them to make these representations physically with cubes or counters).
+In finding the mean, we want to find the average points scored in a game across all teams.
+The way to do this would be to see if we can manipulate the data to get all data points to the same height.

 Read more: Concrete Representational Abstract

-We can see that by removing two orange cubes and placing them on top of the blue cubes, then all data points would have the same value.
+We can see that by removing two orange cubes and placing them on top of the blue cubes, all data points have the same value.

 This is demonstrated in the next picture.